rothgar/justingarrison.com/content/blog/2026-01-04-favorite-books-and-papers-of-2025.md

 ---
 title: "Favorite Books and Papers of 2025"
-description: "My best reads of 2025"
+description: "My most memorable and recommended reads."
-date: 2026-01-04T08:31:52-08:00
+date: 2026-01-04T
 images: [/img/2025-best-books-banner.png]
 thumbnail: /img/2025-best-books-banner.png
-draft: true
+draft: false
 ---

 In 2025 I tried to spend less time on social media and more time reading long-form content.
-I ended up reading 19 books which isn't a lot, but it's a lot for me.
+I read 19 books which isn't a lot, but it's a lot for me.
-I also read a lot of papers, but don't remember all of them.
+I also read a lot of papers, but didn't track or remember all of them.

-I also switched to [libro.fm](https://libro.fm/referral?rf_code=lfm765365) for all my audio books this year so I'll link to that since it also helped me de-Amazon my life.
+I switched to [libro.fm](https://libro.fm/referral?rf_code=lfm765365) for all my audio books so I'll link to that since it helped me de-Amazon my life.

+If you want the full list of what I read subscribe to my newsletter.
+I'll be sending the full list with summaries soon.

 Here's my favorite long-form content from 2025.